{user_name}

 3. the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed;

-4. the envisaged period for which the personal data concerning you will be stored or, where specific information is not possible, the criteria used to determine the storage period;
+4. the intended period for which the personal data concerning you will be stored or, if not possible, the criteria used to determine that period;

 6. the existence of a right to lodge a complaint with a supervisory authority;

-7. all available information about the source of the data if the personal data are not collected from the data subject;
+7. all available information about the origin of the data, if the personal data were not collected from the data subject;

-You have the right to request information as to whether the personal data concerning you are transferred to a third country or to an international organization.
-In this context, you may request to be informed about the appropriate safeguards pursuant to Art.
+You have the right to request information about whether the personal data concerning you are transferred to a third country or to an international organisation.
+In this context you may request to be informed about the appropriate safeguards pursuant to Art.
 46 GDPR in connection with the transfer.

-Your right of access in relation to AI-based data processing extends to processing activities and the functionalities of the AI systems used for data processing.
+Your right of access in AI-based data processing extends to processing activities and functionalities of the AI systems used for the data processing.

 2. Right to rectification

-You have the right to obtain from the controller the rectification and/or completion of personal data concerning you if the processed personal data concerning you are inaccurate or incomplete.
-The controller shall make the rectification without undue delay.
+You have the right to obtain rectification and/or completion from the controller where the personal data processed concerning you are inaccurate or incomplete.
+The controller shall rectify the data without undue delay.

 3. Right to restriction of processing

-Under the following conditions you may request the restriction of processing of personal data concerning you:
+Under the following conditions you may request the restriction of processing of the personal data concerning you:

 1. where you contest the accuracy of the personal data concerning you for a period enabling the controller to verify the accuracy of the personal data;